-Every April The Works Museum participates in National Robotics Week with a special day of robotics fun for kids and families.
-Our presenter partners demonstrate kid-friendly robotics concepts and real-world applications that inspire and amaze.
-Kids and families interact with robots of all shapes and sizes, and meet real engineers as well as students who build, program and compete with their robots.
+Every April, The Works Museum participates in National Robotics Week with a special day of robotics fun.
+Kids and families interact with robots of all shapes and sizes, as well as meet the engineers and students who build, program, and compete with their robots.

 Ready to plan your day?
 Here are a few tips from experienced Robot Day families: